rdpeng/RepData_PeerAssessment1/PA1_template.md

 ### Are there differences in activity patterns between weekdays and weekends?

 In first place we were required to create a factor variable in the dataset with two levels.
 I used "weekend" and "weekday", indicating whether a given date is in weekend or not.
+Since my dates are in POSIXlt format, I can use its 'wday' named vector to  access the day number (it returns a number in the 0 to 6 range, for Sunday to Saturday days of the week).

 ```r